Cleveland, Tennessee: Sports

 Cleveland currently has no professional sports teams, but has had two minor league baseball teams: the Cleveland Counts from 1911 to 1913 and the Cleveland Manufacturers from 1921 to 1922.
 Both of these teams were part of the Appalachian League.

 Cleveland High School has one of the most successful football programs in Tennessee.
 It has the second-longest winning streak in Tennessee high school football history, with 54 consecutive wins between 1993 and 1996.
 The Blue Raiders have also won state championships in 1968, 1993, 1994 and 1995.

 The Cleveland High and Bradley Central wrestling teams traditionally dominate the state wrestling championships.
 Since 1994, the Bradley Central Bears have won a total of 27 state championships Traditional category and 14 state championships in the Dual category, winning a state championship every year in the Traditional category between 1993 and 2017.
+The Cleveland Blue Raiders, based at the state-of-the-art Jones Wrestling Center, have won a total of 26 traditional championships, most recently in 2020.
+The Cleveland Blue Raiders, based at the state-of-the-art Jones Wrestling Center,[110] have won a total of 29 traditional championships, most recently in 2023.
+The Blue Raiders have won state championships in 2011, 2013, 2014, 2015, 2018, 2019, 2020, 2021, as well as 2022, 2023, and 2024.

+In 2013, the Cleveland City Council presented a resolution honoring the Cleveland High School wrestling team, and declared February 25 as "Blue Raider Wrestling Day".
+The Blue Raiders were state champions for the second time in three years after winning the 2013 TSSAA Division I Traditional State Championships and the State Duals Finals.
+The team was runner-up in both the Duals and State Tournaments in 2012, after claiming the Traditional title in 2011.

+Parks and recreation

+Several public recreational parks are located within or near Cleveland.
 They are all maintained by the Cleveland Parks and Recreation department.
 They allow a variety of activities, and some organized sports teams compete at them.
 The Cleveland/Bradley County Greenway is an approximately 4.4 mile long greenway path which follows South Mouse Creek from downtown to neighborhoods in the northern part of the city.
 Other facilities include the Bradley County Park, Kenneth L. Tinsley Park, Greenway Park, Mosby Park, Deer Park, College Hill Recreation Center, Johnston Park, Leonard Fletcher Park, Taylor Spring Park, Cleveland Family YMCA, and the South Cleveland Community Center.